 You tell yourself it’s not that bad and you he/she will grow out of it.
 Sadly after many months or years, nothing has changed or it has even gotten worse.

-A common belief (though one I disagree with) is that Separation Anxiety is caused by boredom.
-I believe in most cases (90% or more) that the issue is related to leadership.
+A common belief is that Separation Anxiety is caused by boredom.
+I believe in many cases that the issue is related to leadership.

 To make the issue easier to understand let’s use a human example:

 A mother or fathers young child has just wandered outside alone.
 For some reason or other, the door won’t open and the parents are stuck inside the house.

 What would their response be in this situation?

 Would they be calm and relaxed about it?
 Absolutely not!